Language

 ● Plan risk management training courses to enhance overall risk awareness and culture.

-2024 Risk Management Training
+2025 Risk Management Training

-II.
-Risk Management Education in 2024:
+I. Results of Risk Management Education and Training in 2025

-In order to strengthen the risk management culture, we conduct annual education and training related to risk management, which requires the participation of all members, including the board of directors.
-Regular and ad-hoc internal and external risk management courses are offered each year and are integrated into the annual performance evaluation criteria for both employees and managers.
-The goal is to enhance risk awareness in daily operations, thereby effectively promoting and implementing risk management practices within the business.
-In 2024, there are 242 key executives, including members of the board of directors, the Risk Management Executive Division, the Risk Management Executive Task Force, and risk management instructors, who collectively completed a total of 5,423 hours of education.
-The breakdown is as follows:
+In order to strengthen the risk management culture, we implement risk management-related education and training every year, and risk management training requires the participation of all members, including the board of directors.
+Regular and ad-hoc internal and external risk management courses are held annually and integrated into the annual performance evaluation criteria for employees and managers.
+The aim is to deepen risk awareness in daily operations, effectively enhancing the promotion and implementation of risk management in business.

 Risk Management Procedure